grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 One downside of using [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/#understanding-ephemeral-containers)
 (which is what `kubectl debug` is a wrapper around), is that they cannot be changed after they have been added to a pod.
 This includes not being able to delete them.
-If the process in the debug container has finished (for example, the shell has been exited), the container will remain in the `Terminated` state.
-This is harmless and will remain there until the next rollout.
+If the process in the debug container has finished (for example, the shell has exited), the container will remain in the `Terminated` state.
+This is harmless and will remain there until the pod is deleted (eg. due to a rollout).

 However, if you wish to clean up the ephemeral containers, then re-creating the pod is necessary.
 This can be done by deleting the (target) pod and allowing the Deployment or